kedar-bhumkar/PAPA-frontend/replit.md

 - **Optimized query**: Now fetches only the latest successful event_agent record (WHERE agent_name='event_agent' AND TRIM(status)='success' ORDER BY created_at DESC LIMIT 1)
 - **Fixed empty data issue**: Added status='success' filter to exclude failed records with empty event arrays
 - **Added TRIM function**: Query now handles status values with trailing newlines (e.g., 'success\n')
+- **Added URL support**: Events now include optional 'url' field in JSON, displayed as clickable ExternalLink icons
+  - Icon appears on the right side of event cards in primary color
+  - Opens in new browser tab with security attributes (target="_blank" rel="noopener noreferrer")
+  - Only displays when URL is present in event data
 - Tested end-to-end: All 15 events displaying correctly from the latest successful record